-Did you know that the German Shepherd dogs are among the top 3 dog breeds for the last some decades?
+Did you know that German Shepherd dogs are among the top 3 dog breeds for the last few decades?

 Yes, and there are many significant reasons behind their popularity throughout the world such as intelligence, affectionate behavior, exceptional temperament, protectiveness, and many more.

 If you have planned to get a German Shepherd puppy, you have just made one of the wisest decisions of your life.
 But like any other breed, German Shepherds do also have several needs that are needed to be addressed accordingly.
 Overall, Shepherd breeds are among the most popular and best working breeds.

 So, if your German Shepherd puppy is going to arrive in the near future, you should know/do the following.

 Things to Know Before Getting a German Shepherd

 Don’t let them get bored:

 Boredom is destructive.
 Actually, the German Shepherds are medium to high-energy dogs and they love to do a job.
 Due to this trait, they are widely used as service dogs, police dogs, and military dogs throughout the world.

 So, before getting a German Shepherd, keep in mind that you will need to take him on regular long walks.
 Along with that, canine enrichment activities, agility games, exercises, and other fun activities.